slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You spend the first 20 years of being rich accumulating all of this stuff.
 And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life."
 -- Peter Mallouk*

-> *"Contentment is natural wealth; luxury is artificial poverty."
--- Socrates*

-> *"Self-sufficiency is the greatest of all wealth."
--- Epicurus*

 > *"All my possessions for a moment of time."
 -- Queen Elizabeth*